Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Emerging Topics

 Recent advances in cooperative deception jamming techniques have demonstrated the ability to disrupt radar networks, regardless of their spatial diversity.
-In~\cite{yang_consensus_2023}, cooperative deception is described as a method that can infer the network topology and generate \glspl{FT} for multiple radars simultaneously, overcoming the misalignment issues highlighted in Figure~\ref{fig:multisensor}.
+In~\cite{yang_consensus_2023}, cooperative deception is described as a method that can infer the network topology and generate \glspl{FT} for multiple radars simultaneously, overcoming the misalignment issues highlighted in Fig.~\ref{fig:multisensor}.
 In such cases, the spatial diversity provided by multiple radars is insufficient to distinguish between \glspl{FT} and \glspl{PT}, highlighting the need for an additional layer of protection.
 To address this,~\cite{yang_consensus_2023} proposes a countermeasure against deception jamming by integrating passive radars and employing a consensus-based data-sharing mechanism, enhancing target tracking resilience in the presence of cooperative jamming.
 Furthermore, the relevance of distributed \gls{MIMO} radar networks is discussed in~\cite{zhang2024game}.
 The authors analyze the interaction between a MIMO network and the jamming source within the context of game theory, which we will explore in the next subsection.
 In this framework, each MIMO radar aims to maximize the mutual information between the jammer and its echo while minimizing the transmitted power.
 Distributed \gls{MIMO} is also used for cooperative resource scheduling to improve \gls{MTT} performance in~\cite{rs16142616,zhang2022joint}, and for the joint estimation of \gls{PT} and \gls{FT} parameters through factor graph representation and an iterative message passing algorithm in~\cite{yu2021message}.
-Research on enhancing the resilience of distributed radar systems against deception jamming remains an active area of study.
-A key improvement for existing methods is the incorporation of more realistic assumptions, such as addressing challenges like non-overlapping fields of view among sensors, as highlighted in~\cite{yang_consensus_2023}.
-Moreover, the work in~\cite{zhao2022cooperative} tackles the challenge of registration errors in distributed radar systems, which arise from unsuccessful synchronization between sensors, leading to misaligned measurements.